core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Added more details on proxies that do not support the Multicast-Response-Feedback-Divider Option.

 * Added more details on the reliability of the client rough counting.

+* Added more details on the unreliability of counting new clients, when the phantom request is obtained from other sources or is an OSCORE deterministic request.

 * Revised parameter naming.